aa2655-svg/ECET-230-001-Group-Project/Testing Document.md

 ### LCD Feedback Test: Verify that the LCD provides meaningful user feedback (e.g., servo angles or system status).
 #### Steps
 - Power on the system
-- Confirm that the initial message appears (e.g., “Initializing…” or “System Ready!”)
+- Confirm that the initial message appears (e.g., “Initializing…” or “System Ready”)
 - Move the arm or let the automatic routine run
 - Confirm that the LCD updates with Base angle, Gripper angle or other configured values (e.g., pitch angle, status text).
 #### Pass Criteria